MicrosoftDocs/well-architected/well-architected/services/networking/azure-expressroute.md

 > [!div class="checklist"]
 > - \<One or more design considerations for "Design for business requirements">
-> - \<Design or more design considerations for "Design for failure">
+> - \<One or more design considerations for "Design for failure">
-> - \<Design or more design considerations for "Observe application health">
+> - \<One or more design considerations for "Observe application health">
-> - \<Design or more design considerations for "Drive automation">
+> - \<One or more design considerations for "Drive automation">

 ### Recommendations